NovaUNL/CLIPy/README.rst

 Avoid doing so during times that might disturb other students access to CLIP.
 This thing does several requests every second.
 1AM-6AM(GMT) it's probably your best shot.

-The data is stored onto any database supported by SQLAlchemy.

-This has just been ported to SQLAlchemy and it is **not even close to being optimized**.
-As such it still runs with a single session, with serial transactions.
-Performance is bad when compared to the previous SQLite code, RAM consumption is atrocious.

 `Repository <https://gitlab.com/claudiop/CLIPy>`_